 Quality assurance plays an important role in any industry.
 It helps companies consistently deliver safe and consistent products to end-users, and is therefore essential to business performance.
 For the food and beverage industry in particular, a commitment to quality is a paramount area of focus, as their end users directly consume the goods and products they produce and package.
-Of course, there are also various levels of the supply chain in between, and overlooking quality at any one of these steps could compromise an organization's brand reputation and customer relationships.
+Of course, there are also various levels of the supply chain in-between, and overlooking quality at any one of these steps could compromise an organization's brand reputation and customer relationships.
 This guide to best practices for quality assurance provides a framework to for food manufacturers to have a better understanding of what best practices are essential to food quality.

 Quality assurance encompasses a broad set of activities to prevent defects proactively.
 It is an ongoing effort – not a one-time activity – and must therefore be practiced every day to achieve the desired outcomes on an ongoing basis.
 Here, we take a look at some of the essential quality assurance best practices for the food industry that can be used by companies of all sizes and types of operation.